ChangRiver/realworld/instructors/guides/frontend.md

 # Building the application

 ## 1. Set up your initial github repo
 The first thing you'll want to do is set up a github repo.
-Fork this repo, place your code in the `code` folder.
+We recommend creating a root level `src/` folder where your codebase will live.
+You can see a good example of this in the [conduit-angular repo](https://github.com/GoThinkster/conduit-angularjs-final).

 ## 2. Start building your app
 For your convenience, we have a live API server running at X for you to build your application against.
 Alternatively, you can install one of the completed backend servers and run it locally.